MicrosoftDocs/azure-devops-docs/docs/package/concepts/best-practices.md

 Promoting package versions to a view ensures they won't be deleted by retention policies.
 For more information on views, check out the [views concept page](views.md).

-### If external teams are consuming your package, ensure that your `@release` view and `@prerelease` view are visible across the account and/or organization
+### If external teams are consuming your package, ensure that your `@release` view and `@prerelease` view are visible across the organization and/or organization

 If these views aren't visible, teams won't have access to your packages.